-We recently flew on an award ticket from Las Vegas to Orange County, CA. This was the flight where my Uber driver took a longer trip to get a higher fare and then I forgot there was a Centurion Lounge in the airport.
+Back when we visited Las Vegas, I booked award tickets for us from Las Vegas to Orange County, CA on Delta.
+This was the same day when my Uber driver took a longer trip to get a higher fare and then I forgot there was a Centurion Lounge in the airport.
 Just like most of the trip to Vegas, the gods of fortune were not shining on me.

 It was much to my surprise when I received an alert on my phone that our seats for the flight had changed.
 Always being a pessimist by nature, I figured this was bad news.
 It wasn’t, as I discovered that we had been upgraded to seats in Delta Comfort+®.